schorschii/OCO-Server/docs/Deploy-Install-Uninstall.md

 ## WOL/Shutdown
 You can enable sending Wake On Lan packets on the job start time and automatic shutdown after completion.
 This will only shutdown computers, which could be waked up - all computers, which are already powered on will not be shutted down (in order to not shut down computers which have to be always on, like machine control computers).

+Please also have a look at the WOL section in [Computers.md](Computers.md).

 ## Priority
 Job containers with higher priority will be executed first, even if they are created later in time.